COVID-19 pandemic in Greece: 11 and 18 May

 On 11 May, all remaining retail shops as well as driving schools that were shut down by governmental decree, except shopping malls, cafes and restaurants, re-opened with specific hygiene rules.
 This restart affected a total of 66,010 businesses, about 25% of those whose operation was suspended, and 155,962 employees, 22.5% of the total.

 Classes for High school senior grade students resumed from 11 May, but classes were divided into two groups with a maximum of 15 pupils in each group.
 Groups attended classes on alternating days.
 Worshippers were able to attend Divine Liturgies and other religious services following specific hygiene rules, from 17 May.

 From 18 May, all other grades of secondary education resumed classes and private tuition and foreign language centres re-opened.
 On that date, all movement restrictions across the country were also lifted with the restart of free travel between regions on the mainland and the islands of Crete and Euboea.
 Travel by bus, train or plane includes a series of hygiene measures such as pre-boarding screening measures, limits to the maximum number of people allowed to board, mandatory use of face masks, keeping a safety distance and regular cleaning and disinfection.
 On 18 May all archaeological sites, zoos, botanical gardens as well as all aesthetic and dietary institutes, discount and outlet villages and shopping malls re-opened, earlier than the previously established 1 June date.
 Mall customers and employees are required to keep safe distances and wear masks.

 Subsequent stages (25 May - June)

 On 25 May, a week earlier than the initial planning, all cafes and restaurants re-opened for business, but only with outdoor seating, certain distances between chairs and tables and a maximum of six seated customers per table.
-The use of face masks and gloves by staff members is compulsory.
+The use of face masks and gloves by staff members was compulsory.

 On 1 June, year-round hotels, open-air cinemas, golf courses and public swimming pools began operation.
 Nursery schools, kindergartens and primary schools also opened on 1 June, although their operation had not been initially decided.

 On 5 June, the Super League Greece resumed play, but without fans in the stadiums.

 Indoor restaurants and cafes as well as other indoor facilities gradually opened on 6 June.